Ujjwal-Mk/TF-Developer-Course/README.md

 ## How to Use This Repository

 If you are also pursuing the [TensorFlow Developer Certificate: Machine Learning Zero to Mastery](https://www.udemy.com/course/tensorflow-developer-certificate-machine-learning-zero-to-mastery/) course on Udemy or exploring the world of machine learning and deep learning, feel free to browse through the materials.
-You can find my solutions to assignments and exercises in their respective directories.
+You can find my solutions to assignments and exercises in their respective notebooks.

 ## Acknowledgments